BWangy/hangman/README.md

-Hangman game written in Python
+Hangman game written in Python!